erji2022/CSC316-project/README.md

   Orchestrates the initialization of individual pages and the scroll navigation manager.

 - **Visualization Modules (inside `js/`):**
-  Each file (e.g., `airQualityChart.js`, `CombinedChart.js`, `phHeatmap.js`, `pieChart.js`) handles the loading,
+  Each file (e.g., `airQualityChart.js`, `CombinedChart.js`, `pH.js`, `pieChart.js`) handles the loading, processing,
-  processing, and rendering of its corresponding data visualization.
+  and rendering of its corresponding data visualization.
 These modules include interactivity like tooltips, filtering, and sorting.

+- **Page Modules (`page0.js` – `page5.js`):**
+  These files are responsible for initializing and managing content for each specific page of the interactive narrative.
+  Each page module sets up its unique DOM elements, binds necessary event listeners, and calls upon visualization modules as needed.
+This modular structure ensures that each section of the story (from introduction through conclusion) is handled independently, keeping the code organized and maintainable.

 ---